 The outbreak of COVID-19 has drastically affected travel, commerce and financial markets globally.
 As almost all nations have experienced a rise in infections and implemented containment measures that in the case of some nations (including the United States) have been drastic, economies have suffered in the extreme.
-The full impact is difficult to predict due to uncertainties regarding the duration and severity of the COVID-19 pandemic, but some economists have predicted that the short-term economic fallout will be worse than the 2008-09 global financial crisis.
-The World Trade Organization has estimated that world trade will fall by between 13% and 32% in 2020, and news outlets have reported on possibilities of supply chain problems as the pandemic spreads to different countries around the world.
+While several vaccines have been developed and are now being deployed world-wide, the full impact of the pandemic is difficult to predict due to uncertainties regarding its duration and severity.

 While initially the hospitality and tourism industries were hardest hit, within a short period of time there was widespread unemployment across all economic sectors in the United States.
-During the ten week period from March 15 through May 23, 2020, approximately 40.7 million Americans filed for unemployment.
-As states have started to reopen, this trend has begun to reverse, but widespread unemployment persists.

 Uncertainty regarding the short, medium and long-term effects of the COVID-19 pandemic initially caused extreme volatility across all financial markets, including the primary and secondary markets for municipal bonds.
-In the United States, Congress and the Federal Reserve have taken significant steps to backstop those markets and to provide much-needed liquidity, and markets have since stabilized.
+In the United States, Congress and the Federal Reserve took significant steps to backstop those markets and to provide much-needed liquidity, and markets have since generally stabilized.
 Still, given these conditions, it is possible that the process of trading the Notes in the secondary market could be affected in ways that are difficult to predict.